Python3pkg/ClipCloud/readme.md

 - `text [-e extension]`: Share the contents of your clipboard.
 Currently uploads to Dropbox, support for Github Gists planned.
 Extenstion defaults to `txt`.

 ##Options:
-- `-s` `--share`: Specify what to do with the link to the upload file.
-Current options are sharing to Facebook, Twitter, Email or setting the clipboard.
+- `-s` `--share`: Specify what to do with the link to the uploaded file.
+Current options are sharing to Facebook, Twitter, Email, setting the clipboard or writing to stdout so you can pipe the url to other programs.
 Defaults to `clipboard`.

 ##Todo:
 - Package as a .exe for distribution to users without Python